yalexwander/itisallmail/doc/options.md

 ### change_subject_if_attachements

-Allowed values: 1 | 0
+Allowed values: boolean

 If set, `Subject` field for each message will have a mark, that message has attached files.

 ### change_subject_if_score

-Allowed values: 1 | 0
+Allowed values: boolean

 If set, `Subject` field for each message will have a mark, that message has likes/dislikes.

 ### add_statusline_header

-Allowed values: 1 | 0
+Allowed values: boolean

 If set, X-IAM-statusline header is added to each message, where score and media stat presented